Craxti/qakeapi/docs/index.md

-# Welcome to QakeAPI
+# QakeAPI

-QakeAPI is a modern, fast, and secure API framework for Python, designed with simplicity and performance in mind.
+QakeAPI is a modern, fast (high-performance) ASGI web framework for building APIs with Python 3.8+.

-## Features
+## Key Features

-- Fast and lightweight
-- Built-in middleware support
-- Security features (CORS, CSRF, Rate Limiting)
-- Authentication support
+- **Fast**: High performance, on par with NodeJS and Go
+- **Intuitive**: Great editor support.
+Completion everywhere.
+Less time debugging.
-- Easy to test and extend
+- **Easy**: Designed to be easy to use and learn.
+Less time reading docs.
+- **Short**: Minimize code duplication.
+Multiple features from each parameter declaration.
+- **Robust**: Get production-ready code.
+With automatic interactive documentation.
+- **Standards-based**: Based on (and fully compatible with) OpenAPI (formerly known as Swagger) and JSON Schema.

+## Requirements

+Python 3.8+

 ## Installation